Small Business Development Center

 Coronavirus (COVID-19) Updates

-During this challenging time, the Shippensburg University Small Business Development Center is responding to the COVID -19 outbreak, by making some changes in our office operations in an effort to keep our staff, partners and clients safe while maintaining business operations.
+During this challenging time, the Shippensburg University Small Business Development Center is responding to COVID -19, by making some changes in our office operations in an effort to keep our staff, partners and clients safe while maintaining business operations.

-We have cancelled all in-person training events and we are no longer accepting walk-ins.
 Please do not visit our office without contacting us in advance.
+We are offering all training events virtually.
 We will continue to support our clients by phone, email or teleconference.
-Our staff is focused on providing quality service.
+Our staff members are focused on providing quality service.

 We will continue to monitor this evolving situation and inform you of any additional changes we implement to insure the safety of our employees and community.
 Thank you for your understanding!